10 Day West Coast Itinerary

 Next Stop: Tillamook Cheese Factory

-When I awoke to such a breathtaking vista, regret emerged as I knew we didn’t allot enough time to Oregon Coast.
-Today we were going to be adventurous and experience something out of ordinary for us mid westerners, we were going crabbing!
+When I awoke to such a breathtaking vista, regret emerged as I knew we didn’t allow enough time to Oregon Coast.
+Today we were going to be adventurous and experience something out of ordinary for us midwesterners, we were going crabbing!
 The lovely folks at Yaquina Bay Charters hooked us up with shellfish licenses, and all the stuff we needed for around $50.00.
-Then is was off to the crabbing pier.
+Then it was off to the crabbing pier.

 Rogue Brewery is conveniently located right next to the public fishing pier so grab a few cold ones before heading out.
 Locals are very welcoming and offered a lot of support and advice to us newbies and before long we had our first crab!
 This turned out to be one of the most lively, entertaining activities we have ever done.

-Now driving the coast after it gets dark is down right shit your pants terrifying.
-Never knowing if beyond the guard rail lays a 100 foot drop into the rocky ocean abyss or if there is a field with twenty cows, can play mind games on the weary traveler.
+Now driving the coast after it gets dark is downright shit your pants terrifying.
+Never knowing if beyond the guard rail lays a 100-foot drop into the rocky ocean abyss or if there is a field with twenty cows, can play mind games on the weary traveler.
 By the time we rolled into Crescent City, I had aged ten years, needed a diaper change and a stiff drink.
-The moment the suitcases had hit the room, it was off to the bar to ease my frazzled nerves with mozzarella sticks, nachos and vodka.
+The moment the suitcase hit the room, it was off to the bar to ease my frazzled nerves with mozzarella sticks, nachos, and vodka.
 Before long, all was well and I was ready to tackle the Redwood Forest the next morning.

 Day Seven: Redwood Forest

 Waking up refreshed and ready to start the day a new, we hit the 101 again and began our journey towards the Redwood Forest.
+This had to be one of my favorite days in our 10-day West Coast Itinerary.
 I will begin with this: No photo can ever capture the sheer magnitude of these trees.
 The towering, massive trees stand so majestic and the forest is often eerily quiet.
 You must, must, must leave the comfort of your car and hike.
 You can thank me later.
 Swing by the first welcome center you come across to grab a park map that shows where key hiking and points of interest are in the park.
 We swung by for a photo opt with Paul and Babe, but opted not to do the Trees of Mystery.
 The gift shop in there is nice, if you are looking for a little something to bring back from the Redwoods.

 Avenue of Giants